stepintoswift/stepintoswift.github.io/_posts/2019-05-06-app-lifecycle.md

 Transitioning to the foreground:
 - applciationDidBecomeActive

-Transitioning tot he background:
+Transitioning to the background:
 - applicationDidEnterBackground

 Transitioning to the inactive state:
 - applicationWillResignActive: Called when leaving the foreground
-- applciationWillEnterForeground: Called when transitioning out of the background
+- applicationWillEnterForeground: Called when transitioning out of the background

 Termination:
-- applciaitonWillTerminate: Called only when the app is running.
+- applicationWillTerminate: Called only when the app is running.
 Not called if app is suspended

 Related articles:
 - [Application States]({% post_url 2019-05-06-app-states %})